DivyaNagpal11/Hello/README.md

-# This is my first repository.I believe that the secret of getting ahead is getting started.
+# This is my first repository.
+I believe that the secret of getting ahead is getting started.